afnanhussain2002/video-world/Readme.md

 note: json: It means this server will receive data in json format.
       urlencoded: It means read the url special character like %,+ etc.
-      static: It means give some data to the all user in public
+      static: It means give some data to the all user in public.

+9. Use the cookie-parser also.